marioparaschiv/nitro-sniper/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
-about: Create a report to help us improve
+about: " DO NOT OPEN AN ISSUE IF YOU'RE HAVING TROUBLE RUNNING THE SNIPER OPEN A DISCUSSION.
+  ONLY OPEN AN ISSUE FOR BUGS."
-title: "[Bug] "
+title: "[Bug] **CHANGE THIS TO A TITLE**"
-labels: ''
+labels: bug, help wanted
-assignees: ''
+assignees: slow

 ---